-- The patient's occupation or activity: if the patient is involved in an occupation or activity that includes substantial walking, running, lifting, or muscle strain, the resultant forces can cause failure of the device. - Patients with previous spinal surgery at the level(s) to be treated may have different clinical outcomes compared to those without a previous surgery. - The patient's weight: an overweight or obese patient can produce loads on the device that can lead to failure of the appliance and the operation. - A condition of senility, mental illness, alcoholism, or drug abuse: these conditions, among others, may cause the patient to ignore certain necessary limitations and precautions in the use of the appliance, leading to implant failure or other complications. - In some cases of tumor disease, the progression of the disease may be so advanced at the time of implantation that it may substantially decrease the expected useful life of the appliance.
+- The patient's occupation or activity: if the patient is involved in an occupation or activity that includes substantial walking, running, lifting, or muscle strain, the resultant forces can cause failure of the device. - Patients with previous spinal surgery at the level(s) to be treated may have different clinical outcomes compared to those without a previous surgery.

+The patient's weight: an overweight or obese patient can produce loads on the device that can lead to failure of the appliance and the operation.

+- A condition of senility, mental illness, alcoholism, or drug abuse: these conditions, among others, may cause the patient to ignore certain necessary limitations and precautions in the use of the appliance, leading to implant failure or other complications. - Certain spinal diseases: in some cases, the progression of the disease (degenerative, tumor) or trauma may be so advanced at the time of implantation that it may substantially decrease the expected useful life of the appliance.
 For such cases, orthopedic devices can only be considered a delaying technique or temporary remedy. - Foreign body sensitivity: where material sensitivity is suspected, appropriate tests should be made prior to material selection or implantation. - Smoking: patients who smoke have been observed to experience higher rates of pseudarthrosis following spinal fusion procedure.
+Additionally, smoking has been shown to cause diffuse degeneration of intervertebral discs.
+Progressive degeneration of adjacent segments caused by smoking can lead to late clinical failure (recurring pain), even after successful fusion and initial clinical improvement.